defold/doc/docs/en/manuals/light.md

 ### Directional light

 Directional lights represent light coming from one direction, such as sunlight.
-They do not use the game object position or scale.
+They do not use the game object position or scale, but the light direction is derived from the game object's world rotation applied to the local forward direction `(0, 0, -1)`.

+Directional light component is represented in the editor with a coloured sun icon with a 3D arrow that indicates its direction.

 ![Directional light](images/light/directional_light.png)